Sirkastik/automation-bot-generator/README.md

 ## Contributing

-Contributions to Automata are welcome.
+Contributions to Inspectool are welcome.
 If you encounter any issues or have suggestions for improvement, please open an issue on the [GitHub repository](https://github.com/Sirkastik/______/issues).

 If you would like to contribute code to the project, follow these steps: